CharlDuToit/ColorIdentifiication/README.md

 ## Description

 There are two main approaches.
-The first finds the color with the most occupancy by looking determining all the pixels that lie in the HSV range for a particular color.
+The first finds the color with the most occupancy by determining all the pixels that lie in the HSV range for a particular color.
 A weighted pixel count determines the label of the image.
 This is a fully hard-coded unsupervised method.